cal-itp/benefits/docs/README.md

 Cal-ITP Benefits is an application that enables automated eligibility verification and enrollment for transit benefits onto customers' existing contactless bank (credit/debit) cards.

-The development of this publicly-accessible client is being managed by Caltrans’ California Integrated Travel Project (Cal-ITP), in partnership with the California Department of Technology (CDT).
+The development of this publicly-accessible client is being managed by Caltrans' California Integrated Travel Project (Cal-ITP), in partnership with the California Department of Technology (CDT).
 From the [Cal-ITP site](https://www.calitp.org/):

 > Our Cal-ITP Benefits web application streamlines the process for transit riders to instantly qualify for and receive discounts, starting with Monterey-Salinas Transit (MST), which offers a half-price Senior Fare.
 Now older adults (65+) who are able to electronically verify their identity are able to access MST's reduced fares without the hassle of paperwork.
 >